 Yoga instructors don’t necessarily get paid a lot.
 In fact, their income varies greatly.
 So, how much do yoga instructors make? according to PayScale, yoga instructors earn an average of $24.96 per hour.
 Lower pay rates for yoga teachers are around $12.66 per hour, while higher rates can go up to $49.94.

 Teaching yoga is a very hands-on career, and the longer you’ve been doing it, the more experience you’ll have and therefore the better equipped you’ll be to teach.
 The yoga instructors who are earning higher rates have probably been around the block for quite a number of years, so they already have their fixed clientele and are more in-demand compared to fresh teacher training graduates.

 Even if $24 an hour sounds like a good deal, you have to take into account travel cost and time, as well as the amount of prep time needed before class.
-Yoga instructors usually do not get reimbursed for their traveling expenses.
+Yoga instructors usually do not get reimbursed for their travel expenses.
 This can amount to a lot of time and money because you will not necessarily be able to secure a job at your nearest yoga studio or fitness center.